 Epiphyllum laui Kimnach

 Epiphyllum laui is a fast-growing cactus with soft and shiny stems that are up to 2.8 inches (7 cm) wide.
 They are crenate, with sparse hair-like spines, branching basally or laterally.
-The flowers are funnel-form, up to 6 inches (15 cm) long and wide, opening in the evening and remain fully expanded for two days.
-The outer petals and yellow and the inner are white.
-The fruits are oblong, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) thick at middle and pink when fully ripe.
+Flowers are funnel-shaped, up to 6 inches (15 cm) long with equal diameter.
+They open in the evening and remain fully expanded for two days.
+The outer petals are yellow, and the inner are white.
+Fruits are pink when fully ripe, oblong, up to 2 inches (5 cm) long, and up to 1.2 inches (3 cm) in diameter at the middle.

 How to Grow and Care